We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Slathering on sunscreen is just a good idea.

-One of the most effective ways to protect your skin is by using a broad-spectrum sunscreen that protects against UVA and UVB rays, according to The Skin Cancer Foundation.
+One of the most effective ways to protect your skin is by using a broad-spectrum sunscreen that protects against UVA and UVB rays, according to

 “We can protect things from building up that can increase premature aging and the risk of skin cancer,” says Erum N. Ilyas, MD, MBE, FAAD, a board certified dermatologist and the CEO and founder of sun-safe clothing brand AmberNoon.

 But Ilyas says using the right amount of sunscreen is an important step in reducing your risk of sun damage.

 Put one ounce of sunscreen on your entire body, or enough to fill one shot glass.
 And don’t forget your face.